josh-59/Learning-Linux/_drafts/general-cs.md

     C
     Rust

-Initial courses in Java and C++ are pretty typical, but neither language has any business in the open-source ecosystem.
-Advanced studies in programming languages become abstract, discussing and developing language theory rather than practice.
-This can be useful in language development and compiler design, for instance.

 ## Data Structures
 After learning a programming language or two, data structures are the next thing to learn in becoming